 Also read: How to get more from Patreon

-You've now got over 1,200 patrons.
+You've now got hundreds of patrons.
 What’s the feedback been like so far?

 I’ve had super-positive feedback.
 Everyone is super-happy and they say it exceeds their expectations.
 This has been a pattern for me: I’m always overestimating what’s expected of me, because I’m the hardest on myself.
 So now I need to recognise that people like it, it’s okay.

 What’s the balance in your workload now?